radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![Add to Global Catalog](Media/Image4.2.jpg)

-Figure 2: Add to Global Catalog

 As mentioned, the Global Catalog is a .dvx file also.
 You can view the contents (the aggregated list of virtual views) of the rootdv.dvx file in the View Designer, however, DO NOT delete it.
 You can remove .dvx files that have been added to the Global Catalog by selecting the (link) to the specific view and clicking the Delete button on the Properties tab shown on the right.
 This does not delete the .dvx file itself, but it removes the view from the Global Catalog.
 To delete a .dvx file completely, please see [Deleting Virtual Views](#deleting-virtual-views).

 ![Removing Virtual Views from the Global Catalog](Media/Image4.3.jpg)

-Figure 3: Removing Virtual Views from the Global Catalog

 ### Container